How substance abuse affects your unborn baby

 If you're pregnant or planning to have a baby, then it's important to start making healthier lifestyle choices to give your child the best possible start in life.

 This means visiting your doctor for regular check-ups, following a balanced and healthy diet and most importantly avoiding alcohol, drugs and tobacco products.

 Avoiding substance use during pregnancy

-Babies who have been exposed to drugs and alcohol while in the womb may have long-term physical and psychological damage.
+Drug and substance abuse like alcohol causes serious health problems for the unborn baby and can affect your unborn baby even after birth.
+Babies who've been exposed to drugs and alcohol while in the womb are prone to suffer long-term physical and psychological damage.

 In a recent Safe Passage Study by the Department of Obstetrics and Gynaecology, Faculty of Medicine and Health Science at Stellenbosch University, nearly 6 000 pregnant moms from Bishop Lavis and surrounding areas’ pregnancy journeys were followed and documented.

 The moms reported using the following substances during their pregnancy:

 Professor Hein Odendal at Stellenbosch University says one of the main causes of stillbirth in the Western Cape is placental abruption - the partial or complete detachment of the placenta before birth.
 "Placenta abruption occurred in 49 (0.9%) pregnant women.
 Information on methamphetamine use was available in 40 of these women.
 Placental abruption occurred in 5.4% of methamphetamine users, which is 6 times more than the general prevalence rate of 0.9%," Prof Odendal said.

 Methamphetamine, or tik, use was reported in 20% of women who had had an abruption, he added.

 According to Dr Max Kroon, Medical Specialist at Mowbray Maternity Hospital (MMH), they’ve seen a dramatic increase in maternal substance abuse cases at MMH since 2005.